sergiofenoll/kas-3536-repro/README.md

 # KAS-3536 Reproduction

 Put a large file in `./data/files`.
 In this example I called it `aaa.zip`, but call it whatever you want.
+Note that if you pick a different name, you need to adapt the query below and the `./data/files/delta.json` file.

 Run the following query against the database: